 - One small group training live via Zoom with HAVEN facilitators and other workshop participants

-Dates for virtual HAVEN Trainings will begin during the spring semester.
+We will begin scheduling HAVEN Trainings for the spring semester in January.
 To be notified when public trainings become available or to schedule a training for your department or organization, please fill out the form below.
 If you have questions about the program, please email email@example.com.

 Safe Zone is a program designed to create a network of allies for lesbian, gay, bisexual, transgender, intersex, queer, and allied (LGBTQIA+) students.
 The desired goal for the Safe Zone program is ultimately to make the University community a safer and more supportive place for people of all sexual orientations, gender identities, and gender expressions.
 Additional continuing education trainings are also available to deepen knowledge around specific aspects of the LGBTIQA+ community.